data-hunters/metadata-digger/README.md

 For distributed mode, you should use Spark 2.4.3.

-## Output formats
+### Output formats
-Currently two output formats are supported:
+Currently two files output formats are supported:

 * CSV file
 * JSON file - each line has separated JSON object, so it is easy to load data in stream line by line

+Additionally it is possible to index metadata directly to [Apache Solr](http://lucene.apache.org/solr/) (one of the most popular Full-Text Search Engine), instead of writing results to file.

-## Running in Standalone mode
+### Running in Standalone mode
 To get current distribution, please go to releases tab and download zipped 0.1.1 version and unpack it.
 There you will have run-metadata-digger.sh script and two sample configuration files (`json.config.properties` and `csv.config.properties`) with examples for JSON and CSV output format.
 Pick one, open it and change two settings:

 * `input.paths` - paths to directories with files you want to process.
 You can set multiple paths delimited by comma